Family Visas UK

-Premium Solicitors are specialist UK immigration solicitors and the high quality of UK visa and immigration legal services provided by our best team of fully qualified and experienced immigration solicitors is self-evident from the 5-star Google Reviews rating by 99% of our clients.
+Premium Solicitors, open 7 days a week and 365 days a year, are specialist UK immigration solicitors.
+The high quality of UK visa and immigration services provided by our best team of fully qualified and experienced SRA-regulated immigration solicitors is self-evident from the 5-star Google Reviews rating by 99% of our clients.

-Eligibility Requirements For Indefinite Leave To Enter (ILE) As A Child
+Eligibility Requirements for Indefinite Leave to Enter (ILE) as a Child

 The requirements to be met by a person seeking indefinite leave to enter the United Kingdom as the child of a parent, parents or a relative present and settled or being admitted for settlement in the United Kingdom are that he: